harmony-one/h/progress/yuriy-menkov.md

+2025-06-13 Fri: Updated the reports with statistics for the aerodrome btc pool: added data from the last two weeks (good volatility for calculating impermanent loss), split the APR into several columns — from staking, from trading fees, and from price appreciation/depreciation.
+Working on the report description for Philipp.

+2025-06-12 Thu: Finished the script for dynamic analysis of status, data, and APR of staked positions by user address.
+Currently working on an API wrapper service to enable calls by rest requests.

 2025-06-11 Wed: Continue develop a service for dynamically tracking a user’s aerodrome finance position status: potential APR based on their share in the pool’s gauge, the gauge’s total yield, and the amount of impermanent loss.

 2025-06-10 Tue: Researched the issue with the Binance Smart Chain RPC used in the bridge explorer (as requested by support).
 I reviewed both public and private BSC RPC options, but unfortunately, they are not suitable due to limited request quotas and reliability.
 Setting up a dedicated node via QuickNode appears to be the best solution.